LLMs Corrupt Your Documents When You Delegate

 Results

 They tested 19 models across the benchmark.
-Every single model degraded documents over the course of the simulation.
-The top performers like Gemini 3.1 Pro, Claude 4.6 Opus, GPT 5.4, still corrupted an average of 25% of document content after 20 interactions.
-Weaker models averaged 50% degradation.
+All 19 models degraded documents over the course of the simulation.
+The top performers, such as Gemini 3.1 Pro, Claude 4.6 Opus, and GPT 5.4, still corrupted an average of about 25% of the document content after 20 interactions.
+Across all tested models, average degradation was about 50%, with weaker models failing more severely.

-Table 1 from Laban et al. (2026) - round-trip relay results for 19 LLMs across 20 interactions, colour-coded by degradation severity.
-Every model declines monotonically; frontier models delay but don't avoid the collapse.
+Table 1 from (Laban et al., 2026) - round-trip relay results for 19 LLMs across 20 interactions, colour-coded by degradation severity.
+Every model declines over time; frontier models delay but do not avoid degradation.

 One takeaway is that we need to be careful not to extrapolate model capabilities from one area to all domains.
-Models follow a Jagged Frontier of LLM Capability where they can excel in some tasks while making serious errors in others.
-In particular, they perform really well at Python coding and really poorly at 3D object manipulation.
+Models follow a Jagged Frontier of LLM Capability, where they can excel in some tasks while making serious errors in others.
+For example, they perform well on Python and poorly on some structured-but-unfamiliar document formats, such as textual 3D object files.

 References